maidsafe/rfcs/proposed/0016-launcher-data_types-api/0016-launcher-data-types-api.md

 ## Structured data API

 #### Create Structured data
-Structure Data can be created only within the permitted range as specified in the [reserved-names RFC](https://github.com/maidsafe/rfcs/blob/master/implemented/0003-reserved_names/0003-reserved_names.md#detailed-design), i.e within the permissible range 10,001 to 2^64
+Structure Data with a custom `type_tag` can be created only within the permitted range as specified in the [reserved-names RFC](https://github.com/maidsafe/rfcs/blob/master/implemented/0003-reserved_names/0003-reserved_names.md#detailed-design), i.e within the permissible range 10,001 to 2^64

 ##### Request